 A longer trip may also demand additional gear.
-For example, while a couple of days in the woods without bathing may be okay, you may crave a shower if you’re spending a week or more in the backwoods.
+For example, while a couple of days in the woods without bathing may be OK, you may crave a shower if you’re spending a week or more in the backwoods.
 This may make toting a lightweight solar shower with you a good idea.

 Consider what you’ll be facing when you go camping.
-Higher elevations and colder seasons bring lower temperatures that require cold-weather gear such as heated jackets, wood-burning stoves, and firestarters.
+Higher elevations and colder seasons bring lower temperatures that require cold-weather gear such as heated jackets, wood-burning stoves, and fire starters.
 During warmer months, you may need gadgets to protect you from the sun, treat water, or ward off bloodthirsty bugs.

 Safety and Risk Factors